Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach

-Interestingly, the GACE estimators $\hat J_{\mathrm{REG}},\hat J_{\ipw}$ may converge to the true GACE $J$ even when the bridge function estimators $\hat h$ and $\hat q$ do not converge to any valid observed bridge functions in $\Hbbb^{\obs}_0$ and $\Qbbb^{\obs}_0$.
-This is in stark contrast to the usual IPW or REG estimators in the unconfounded setting without using minimax estimation.
-We illustrate this phenomenon in the following simple example of the REG estimator.
+Interestingly, and in stark contrast to the unconfounded setting, these bounds show that the GACE estimators $\hat J_{\mathrm{REG}},\hat J_{\ipw}$ may converge to the true GACE even when the bridge function estimators $\hat h$, $\hat q$ do not converge to any valid observed bridge functions in $\Hbbb^{\obs}_0$, $\Qbbb^{\obs}_0$, respectively.
+We illustrate this phenomenon in a simple example for the REG estimator.